Frequently Asked Questions

 I'm not from the Los Angeles area.
 Can I compete?

 Definitely.
 To help pay for transportation and hotel costs, we recommend that you ask your school and local businesses to sponsor your team.
 If you can't afford to stay at a hotel, contact us and we'll try to find students willing to host you.
+If this is a year where the competition is held virtually, the same is true -- except you don't need to worry about transportation!

 I'm homeschooled.
 Can I compete?